SOURCE: Convey Computer Corporation

 "The Graph 500 benchmark is all about finding relationships between data," explains Dan Olds of the Gabriel Consulting Group (GCG).
 "Complex analytics problems require a smarter approach to efficiently discover and analyze these relationships.
 Convey's ranking shows that their heterogeneous approach better manages the unstructured, irregular data found in many high-performance analytics problems."

 Convey's groundbreaking hybrid-core computing architecture tightly integrates advanced computer architecture and compiler technology with commercial, off-the-shelf hardware -- namely Intel® Xeon® processors and Xilinx® Field Programmable Gate Arrays (FPGAs).
 The systems help customers substantially increase performance over industry standard servers while reducing energy costs associated with high-performance computing.

 About Convey Computer Corporation

-Based in Richardson, Texas, Convey Computer breaks power, performance and programmability barriers with the world's first hybrid-core computer -- a system that marries the low cost and simple programming model of a commodity system with the performance of a customized hardware architecture.
-Using the Convey hybrid-core systems, customers worldwide in industries such as life sciences, research, big data, and the government/military enjoy order of magnitude performance increases while reducing acquisition and operating costs.
+Convey systems break power, performance and programmability barriers with the world's first hybrid-core computer -- a system that marries the low cost and simple programming model of a commodity system with the performance of a customized hardware architecture.
+Using the Convey hybrid-core systems, customers worldwide in industries such as life sciences, research, big data, and the government/military are enjoying order of magnitude performance increases.

 All trademarks are the property of their respective owner. ™ and ® denote registered trademarks in the United States and other countries.